 6. Help your child develop a sense of time.

 Sometimes timers can be your best homeschool friend!
-By helping set times (5 minutes for spelling, 10 minutes for math, etc.) and manually entering the timer on a clock, you can help your children break down “impossible” tasks into more managable chunks.
+By helping set times (5 minutes for spelling, 10 minutes for math, etc.) and manually entering the timer on a clock, you can help your children break down “impossible” tasks into more manageable chunks.

 BONUS tip: Visual timers with a red countdown can especially help children see their time ticking away.
 You can browse this Amazon selection for more ideas.